nestorSag/mlops-lite/README.md

-# Lean MLOps control centre MLFlow + AWS + Terraform
+# Lean MLOps control centre with MLFlow + AWS + Terraform

 This project allows you to manage the life cycle of your ML projects easily: train, track, deploy, monitor or retire your models with a single command.